CG-Demo-Org/.github/profile/README.md

-<span style="color: red"># You are not allowed to create repository inside this organization </span>
+#<span style="color: lightblue"> You are not allowed to create repository inside this organization </span>

 <!--